yy-tayu/yin/README.md

 8. Separate the files, js is proposed separately to form a specification, css, js, and images are all stored in folders.
 9. Make a fake login page, enter the fixed username and password to jump to the next page.
 10. Make a fake device list page, you can refer to Sunflower, which will be displayed after successful login.
+11. After selecting the device, jump to a pure black page.
+The center of the page shows that it is being remote.
+After 5 seconds, it jumps to your mp4 playing page.